ryan-pankratz/CSC413-SER-Model/README.md

 into a .wav file and in 16 KHz.

 Our Modelling was done in CSC-413_Project.ipynb, here we also did the feature extraction from the .wav files, and also modelled both our model with and without dropout layers to test if the layer helped.

+Unfortunately, we could not upload the extracted feature files as they are too large, so you will have to run preprocessing yourself!